zer0ed/PHP-Nuke-modules/QScroll Blocks/README.txt

 6. Changelog
 ------------
+(QScroll Blocks v1.3)
+* When background image is set it remains fixed / stationary (tested in IE6 sp1, Opera 7.54, Mozilla 1.7.5 ,Firefox 1.0 ,and Konqueror 3.3.2).

 (QScroll Blocks v1.2)
 * 3 New scroll modes can be set by the admin using the iscrollmode variable.
    0 = Manual scroll bars only.. no auto scrolling at all